Piercingxx/debian-install/README.md

 # Debian-install
 This script will automate the install of all the GUI stuff needed in Debian 12.
-All the drivers/fonts/apps that I use on my Daily Driver and my laptop & tablet (both Surface devices).
+All the drivers/fonts/apps that I use on my Daily Driver.

-Still a Beta, one day I'll polish it, still need to add the Gnome extensions I use and figure out a way to automate Devinci Resolve Studio install.
+Still a Beta, one day I'll polish it and compile into a single script.

 ### Notes:
 - I recommend an up-to-date copy of the netinst.iso from their website: https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.4.0-amd64-netinst.iso
 - Install Debian as a headless system, no DE at all.
 - Do install the GRUB.
-- Reboot onto terminal and follow the To install instructions
+- Reboot into terminal and follow the To install instructions
-- The script will update your Sources.list Repositories to either Stable or Testing.
-The stable branch still reaches back to Buster for cuda drivers.
+- The script will update your Sources.list
-- There are a couple sections that will ask questions, one at the beginning to choose Stable or Testing branches.
-Another at the end to apply necessary drivers and kernal update if you're installing on a Microsoft Surface Device.
 - If you come across any install errors, let me know.

 ### Credits: